Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Results

 We attribute the illustrated interpretability of SwinT-B for habitat classification to its attention mechanism.
 Take the grassland as an example, SwinT learns to connect small grass regions shown across the entire image as they are visually similar to each other, and leverage the learned embeddings of connected grass regions to activate its classification layer for the prediction.
 Conversely, the prediction of CNN is based on confined local areas, without a learning mechanism to connect them over the entire image, resulting in its subjectiveness to local visual features, which makes CNN a poor fit for habitat classification.
 Combining the observations in classification performance and GradCAMs, we conclude that the capability of ViT for learning image representation encoding long-range regional dependencies and the overall contextual information of the scene, is crucial for improving the model for habitat recognition, and results in superior classification performance over CNN models.
+While SwinT generalises over a broad scene context, this does not necessarily lead to correct predictions.
+As shown in Figure \ref{fig: gradcams} (rightmost column), SwinT misclassifies a Neutral Grassland photo to Improved Grassland.
+The error arises from the difficulty of distinguishing habitats with highly similar visual context.
+Neutral and Improved Grasslands are often subtly different and difficult to interpret in the field.
+Hence, addressing confusions caused by similar visual context is essential to further improve overall accuracy.